bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 Paramount among our concerns are:

-* is the sample representative of the population that we'd like to draw inferences about,
+* Is the sample representative of the population that we'd like to draw inferences about?
-* are there known and observed, known and unobserved or unknown and unobserved variables that contaminate our conclusions?
+* Are there known and observed, known and unobserved or unknown and unobserved variables that contaminate our conclusions?
 * Is there systematic bias created by missing data or the design or conduct of the study?
 * What randomness exists in the data and how do we use or adjust for it?
 Here randomness can either be explicit via randomization or random sampling, or implicit as the aggregation of many complex uknown processes.